danieladam7/smartwatch/README.md

-# Project Name
+# A simple Smartwatch

 This project involves the development of a simple smartwatch using Java.
 The smartwatch can display the current time, and date, and has features such as an alarm clock and stopwatch.
 It demonstrates various functionalities like time management, date display, and branding.

 ## Tech Stack 💻